AdobeDocs/pass.en/help/authentication/tve-dashboard-reports.md

 *Export AuthZ TTL Reports*

-Select **Export reports** to save the data in a CSV file on your local machine.

-## SSO Reports {#sso-reports}

-The SSO reports, also referred as Single Sign-On, displays the single sign-on status configured for your Channels integrations with various MVPDs across all [platforms](#platforms).
-These reports allow you to visually inspect the expected user authentication SSO experience for a specific MVPD and platform, with values presented as a tri-state like **SSO Disabled**, **SSO Enabled**, and **SSO Uncertain**.
-The SSO Reports table is designed with scrollable horizontal and vertical pages to accommodate various screen sizes.

 >[!IMPORTANT]
 >
-> The **SSO Uncertain** placeholder is used where Single Sign-On (SSO) is enabled and possible.
-But the following settings might prevent SSO authentication that are explained in the examples below:
->
-> * User platform settings: The option to block third-party cookies.
-> * User decisions: The users deny platform access to their TV provider subscription.
-> * MVPD settings: MVPD requests authentication for each channel.
+> The **Set by MVPD** placeholder is used when the MVPD enforces the AuthZ TTL value rather than the Adobe Pass Authentication configuration.

+Select **Export reports** to save the data as a CSV file on your local machine.

+### SSO Reports {#sso-reports}

+The SSO reports, also referred as single sign-on, displays the single sign-on status configured for your Channels integrations with various MVPDs across all [platforms](#platforms).
+These reports allow you to inspect the expected user authentication SSO experience for a specific MVPD and platform.
+The values are presented in user-friendly formats such as, **SSO Disabled**, **SSO Enabled**, and **SSO Uncertain**.
+The SSO Reports table is designed with scrollable horizontal and vertical pages to accommodate various screen sizes.

 You can also view and download data for [specific channels or MVPDs](#selecting-specific-channels-mvpds).